Westminster School: Racism and race review

 In 2020, more than 250 alumni signed a letter lobbying the school to combat the "toxic culture of racism within the student body."
 Signatories complained that Westminster did not include any black authors in their curriculum and overlooked Britain's role in the slave trade.

-In March 2022, Challenge Consultancy published a Race Review of Westminster school that found "continued denial of the racism and the invisibility of the issue".
+In March 2022, Challenge Consultancy published a Race Review of Westminster School that found "continued denial of the racism and the invisibility of the issue".
 Challenge Consultancy was commissioned by Westminster School to facilitate understanding of how staff and pupils perceive the culture around race, ethnicity and cultural diversity and consider how it can better engage with these issues in the future.
 The review's authors were led by Femi Otitoju who found evidence that international pupils including British Asian, British Black, Chinese and Jewish pupils "recounted a lack of sensitivity and delays in responding to emotions they experienced when calling out unacceptable behaviour".
 25 recommendations included the recruitment of "diverse teaching staff," a publicised racial harassment policy, and an increased offer of counselling for victims.
-The review also stressed that food service assistants and cleaning staff need to be "treated with dignity and respect in induction for staff and pupils."

-Former pupils
+Notable alumni

 About 900 people educated at Westminster School are in the Oxford Dictionary of National Biography.
 Former pupils are known at the school as "Old Westminsters" and include the following: